Drug Interactions between Ambien and zaleplon

 - Ambien is used to treat Insomnia.

-- Zaleplon is a member of the drug class miscellaneous anxiolytics, sedatives and hypnotics.
+- Zaleplon is in the drug class miscellaneous anxiolytics, sedatives and hypnotics.

 - Zaleplon is used to treat Insomnia.